What is Administrative Law?

 United States Government Manual: As the official handbook of the federal government, this source provides comprehensive coverage of all federal agencies, including quasiofficial institutions and selected international organizations.
 It is a good tool for locating the legislative code citations that grant an agency its administrative authority (referred to as the agency's organic act or enabling legislation).
 This background information is vital as agencies are sometimes targeted for acting beyond the scope of their mandate.

-USA.gov Government Departments and Agencies: USA.gov is designed to facilitate navigation of the federal bureaucracy, without requiring knowledge of organizational structure, program names, or acronyms.
+USA.gov Government Agencies and Elected Officials: USA.gov is designed to facilitate navigation of the federal bureaucracy, without requiring knowledge of organizational structure, program names, or acronyms.
 This directory page is an alphabetical index of all agency websites; information provided by these sites is typically very current.
 Like the site below, it is a resource for those who already know which agency website they are looking for, as it does not offer subject searching.
 To search by subject, try the Cross Agency Portal, which is also part of USA.gov.

-Louisiana State University Federal Agency Directory: This directory was created as a partnership between LSU and the Federal Depository Library Program.
+Federal Agency Directory: This directory was created as a partnership between LSU and the Federal Depository Library Program.
 Like USA.gov, this site does not index every level of organization, particularly for those agencies that have many sub-departments, but the websites of the parent organizations are typically well-indexed and will guide you to the sub-department you need.

 Washburn University Agency Guidance Table: This table charts all federal agencies with direct links to their publications, forms, opinions/actions, manuals, directories, organizational charts, and libraries.